teknolojikpanda/AI-Code-Review-For-Bitbucket/GUARDRAILS_PLAN.md

 2. Expose a `/metrics` snapshot for external monitoring and document recommended alert thresholds.
 3. Include aggregated circuit-breaker + rate-limiter stats (open duration, blocked call deltas, retry counts) in the `/metrics` response so platform monitoring can alert on sustained degradation.
 4. Add lightweight REST/ADF panels inside Bitbucket admin that summarize these metrics for quick diagnosis without leaving the product.
-5. Provide outbound alert hooks (webhook/email/Atlassian Alerts) that trigger when breaker openness, queue depth, or throttle rate crosses operator-defined thresholds.
+5. Provide outbound alert hooks (webhook/email/Atlassian Alerts) that trigger when breaker openness, queue depth, or throttle rate crosses operator-defined thresholds. _(Initial REST-based alert feed now available via `/rest/ai-reviewer/1.0/alerts`; next step is wiring this into external channels.)_
 6. Build a “Guardrails Health” dashboard that correlates queue, limiter, breaker, and worker pool metrics over time.
 7. Store alert history + operator acknowledgements so we can audit response times and improve playbooks.